Nikita Ustinenko

 Nikita Ustinenko (born April 22, 1995) is a Belarusian professional ice hockey player.
 He is currently plays for HC Shakhtyor Soligorsk of the Belarusian Extraliga (BXL).
 He has formerly played with top flight club, HC Dinamo Minsk of the Kontinental Hockey League (KHL) and the Belarus men's national ice hockey team.

 International play

-Ustinenko was named to the Belarus men's national ice hockey team for competition at the 2015 IIHF World Championship.
+Ustinenko was named in the Belarus men's national ice hockey team for competition at the 2015 IIHF World Championship.